uwmadison-chm/scorify/README.md

 | ppt2    | 2               | 5           | 1               | 1.5         | 5         | 0.3             |

 ## Credits

+Scorify was written by Nate Vack <njvack@wisc.edu> and Dan Fitch <dfitch@wisce.du>.
+Scorify is copyright 2023 by the Boards of Regents of the University of Wisconsin System.

 Scorify uses several excellent libraries: